browserstack/enigma/docs/“How-to” guides/User Guides/Local Developer Setup/Local Setup without Docker.md

 4. Add access modules inside `access_modules` to integrate them with Enigma.
 (Optional and not needed to get started)

-Copy each access module folder that you want to support manually here ensuring directory hierarchy in the following manner:
+Copy each access module folder that you want to support, ensuring directory hierarchy in the following manner:
 ```
 - Access
 |-- access_modules